TasinIshmam/Todo-App-Redwood-MongoDB/README.md

-# Super Simple Todo-app with MongoDB and Redwood
+# Todo app demo with MongoDB and Redwood

-This is a demo to-do app to show how easy it is to get started with Redwood and MongoDB.
+This is a demo todo app to show how easy it is to get started with Redwood and MongoDB.
 The app was shown as a demo during RedwoodJS 1.0 Meetup, held in April 2022.

 - [Video of the presentation](https://www.youtube.com/watch?v=up96XkgFFGc&t=4675s)
 - [Skip to the demo](https://youtu.be/up96XkgFFGc?t=5024)